 Because of its size and location in Minnesota’s upper midwest which means that there are plenty of outdoor activities available to students Trine University is a great choice for any student who wants an academic experience that’s less focused on tests and more focused on learning how to live well.

 Tuition at Trine University is $38,000 per year, which can be paid in four installments over four years.
 This means you won’t have to pay the full amount all at once.

-This article concludes that there are many universities in the United States that are affordable for international students.
+This article concludes that many universities in the United States are affordable for international students.
 The prices can be lower than those in other countries, and the quality of education is just as good as that of schools found overseas.
 The information provided in this article should help you decide which university will best suit your needs.